 During World War II, Nelson Poynter had worked for the Roosevelt administration as a high-level official in charge of several U.S. government international and domestic propaganda and domestic war censorship programs.
 In his private career, Poynter was the owner of the Times Publishing Company, and the co-founder of the Congressional Quarterly.
 In his later private professional career, he established the Modern Media Institute, which was renamed the Poynter Institute after his death in 1978 and functions today as a school of objective journalism.

 While these films were OWI-coordinated domestic propaganda aimed at Americans, foreign audiences were equally deceived by Voice of America broadcasts produced by pro-Soviet journalists and broadcasters under Houseman’s watch.
 Some were members of various communist parties, but most were leftist idealists, activist journalists, and naïve fellow travelers.
 As a result of massive complaints about the Office of War Information and Voice of America broadcasts, the U.S. Congress voted in 1943 to eliminate almost the entire OWI’s domestic propaganda budget and nearly defunded Voice of American overseas radio operations.

-When Nelson Poynter wrote his memo on January 11, 1942 to Robert E. Sherwood, another Coordinator of Information government executive and speech writer for President Franklin D. Roosevelt, Voice of America broadcasts had not yet started and the Voice of America name was not to be officially used for quite some time to describe them, but, according to Poynter, their creation and hiring of John Houseman were critically necessary because the United States was already engaged in “fighting a religious, fanatical crusade [sic].”
+When Nelson Poynter wrote his memo on January 11, 1942 to Robert E. Sherwood, another Coordinator of Information government executive and speechwriter for President Franklin D. Roosevelt, Voice of America broadcasts had not yet started, and the Voice of America name was not to be officially used for quite some time to describe them.
+According to Poynter, their creation and hiring of John Houseman were critically necessary because the United States was already engaged in “fighting a religious, fanatical crusade [sic].”
 Houseman may have been seen as the best candidate for the job not because of any journalistic skills, which he lacked, the powerful propaganda impact of the 1938 fake news The War of the Worlds radio program he co-produced with Orson Welles.